dasch-swiss/dsp-ui-lib/docs/how-to-use/search/advanced-search-user-docs.md

 ### Lucene Parser Syntax

-Used with a text property the `matches` operator lets the user search for texts that *match* the search value, supporting [Lucene Query Parser Syntax](https://docs-api.dasch.swiss/08-lucene/lucene-query-parser-syntax/).
+Used with a text property, the `matches` operator lets the user search for texts that *match* the search value, supporting [Lucene Query Parser Syntax](https://docs-api.dasch.swiss/08-lucene/lucene-query-parser-syntax/).
 In this example, all persons are found whose names contain "Ja" and "ob" with a character in between (represented by the wildcard "?").
 This search finds "Jacob" as well as "Jakob".